Carneades: Biography

 Due to Carneades' ill health, he was succeeded as scholarch by Polemarchus of Nicomedia (137/136 BC), who died 131/130 BC and was succeeded by Crates of Tarsus.
 Crates died in 127/126 BC and was succeeded by Clitomachus.
 Carneades died in 129/128 BC, at the advanced age of 85 (although Cicero says 90).

 Carneades is described as a man of unwearied industry.
 He was so engrossed in his studies, that he let his hair and nails grow to an immoderate length, and was so absent at his own table (for he would never dine out), that his servant and concubine, Melissa, was constantly obliged to feed him.
 Latin writer and author Valerius Maximus, to whom we owe the last anecdote, tells us that Carneades, before discussing with Chrysippus, was wont to purge himself with hellebore, to have a sharper mind.
-In his old age, he suffered from cataract in his eyes, which he bore with great impatience, and was so little resigned to the decay of nature, that he used to ask angrily, if this was the way in which nature undid what she had done, and sometimes expressed a wish to poison himself.

 Philosophy

 Carneades, depicted as a medieval scholar in the Nuremberg Chronicle, where he is called "Carmeides".

 Carneades is known as an Academic Skeptic.
 Academic Skeptics (so called because this was the type of skepticism taught in Plato's Academy in Athens) hold that all knowledge is impossible, except for the knowledge that all other knowledge is impossible.

 Carneades was so faithful to his own principles of withholding assent that Clitomachus confesses he never knew what his master really thought on any subject.
 In ethics, which more particularly were the subject of his long and laborious study, he seems to have denied the conformity of the moral ideas with nature.
 This he particularly insisted on in the second oration on Justice, in which he manifestly wished to convey his own notions on the subject; and he there maintains that ideas of justice are not derived from nature, but that they are purely artificial for purposes of expediency.